azurecasts/azurecasts.com/_posts/2019-05-21-creating-a-free-web-site-with-elixir-and-redis.md

 number: "008" #set this to your episode
 categories:
 tags:
-summary: "In this video Rob shows you how to create a multi-docker web application using Docker Compose - all for Free!
+summary: "In this video Rob shows you how to create a multi-container web application using Docker Compose - all for Free!
 We'll create a site using Elixir and then wire it up to Redis, all containerized."
 video: https://www.youtube.com/embed/xaTAOWMZEYA
 author: Rob Conery
 github: https://github.com/azurecasts/008-freedom-linux